-Coastal Virginia Sleep Solutions offers many types of oral sleep devices to patients from Chesapeake, VA and is always evaluating new designs.
+Coastal Sleep & TMJ offers many types of oral sleep devices to patients from Chesapeake, VA, and is always evaluating new designs.

-If you think you may be suffering from sleep apnea, contact Coastal Virginia Sleep Solutions to get setup with a sleep study.
+If you think you may be suffering from sleep apnea, contact Coastal Sleep & TMJ to get set up with a sleep study.
 Dr. Harper will help with every step of the diagnosis process and get you the right oral device for your needs.